Practical implementation of 5S methodology

 - At the beginning, monitor the effective integration into operational modes on a regular basis

-- Then, manage the 5S like any other operational mode, integrated into the operating modes... i.e. on a continuous basis with 5S performance indicators
+- Then, manage the 5S methodology like any other operational mode, integrated into the operating modes... i.e. on a continuous basis with 5S performance indicators

 Audit: set up an audit process